Choice Perennial Gallery | |

 Perennials For Sun Perennials For Shade Perennial Vines | |

 Welcome to our Choice Perennial Gallery!
 For those of you who live close enough to visit us at our Farm location, this page is a sample of the many choice perennials that will be available for your buying pleasure.
-Do you live in a far-off land (say, Kansas) that makes it impractical to visit us?
-Fear not - we can ship these choice perennials mail order.
-Please contact us with your wish list and we will send prices and shipping details.
 Do keep in mind that this list is by no means comprehensive - we grow thousands of varieties.
 Those presented here are just a few that intrigue us. | |

 Perennials for Sun | |